LD4/entity_metadata_management/docs/spec/api/0.1/recommendations_for_activity_streams.md

 * set `partOf` property to use `entry_point_uri` for `id`
 * set `prev` property to use `prev_change_set_uri` for `id`
 * set `totalItems` property to the number of change activities that will be in this change set
-* for each change activity from oldest to newest, add it to the `orderedItems` property array
+* for each change activity from oldest to newest or newest to oldest, add it to the `orderedItems` property array
   * set `type` property to the change type (e.g. `Add`, `Remove`, etc.)
   * set `id` property to the `change_activity_uri` for this change
   * set a date